ospalh/anki-addons/pages/Dvorak keys.md

 The third set is similar to the first set, but in the bottom row, here, too, going from <span class="qtbase pinky">little finger</span>, “again”, to the index finger, “easy”.
-(Some (German? international?) keyborads have a small left shift key and an extra key for “<” and “>”.
+(Some (German? international?) keyboards have a small left shift key and an extra key for “<” and “>”.
 That key is skipped.)
 (The idea for this set of keys came from Peter Horwood, (“Madman Pierre”), who has released [his own add-on](https://ankiweb.net/shared/info/3196965470) which